-Enforce password protection
+Enforce password protection of public link shares

-Check this option to force users to set a password on all public link shares.
+Check these options to force users to set a password on public link shares.
+Passwords can be enforced on any or all of read-only, read-write, read-write-delete and upload-only (File Drop) public link shares.
 This does not apply to local user and group shares.

-Set default expiration date
+Set default expiration date of public link shares